From Eigenvalues to the Spectrum

 In infinite dimensions, the situation is far more subtle.
 The characteristic polynomial

-\(\det(T - \lambda I) = 0\) is no longer available — determinants are not defined for
+\(\det(T - \lambda I) = 0\) is no longer available.
+Determinants are not defined for

 operators on infinite-dimensional spaces.
-We must replace this algebraic criterion with
+We must replace this algebraic criterion with a

-a topological one: invertibility of the operator \(T - \lambda I\).
+topological one: invertibility of the operator \(T - \lambda I\).

 Convention.
-Throughout this chapter we take \(\mathcal{X}\) and \(\mathcal{H}\)
+Throughout this page we take \(\mathcal{X}\) and \(\mathcal{H}\) to

-to be complex Banach and Hilbert spaces (i.e., \(\mathbb{F} = \mathbb{C}\)).
+be complex Banach and Hilbert spaces (that is,

-Spectral theory over \(\mathbb{R}\) is strictly poorer: a rotation on \(\mathbb{R}^2\) has
+\(\mathbb{F} = \mathbb{C}\)).
+Spectral theory over \(\mathbb{R}\) is strictly poorer.
+A

 The Resolvent and Spectrum